Prof. Sadia Shakil

 About

-Sadia joined the Department of Biomedical Engineering, The Chinese University of Hong Kong (CUHK) as Research Assistant Professor in 2023.
-Before joining CUHK, she was working as a Senior Researcher with Cognitive and Neural Engineering (CANE) group at the Brno University of Technology, Czech Republic.
-Before that she worked as an Assistant Professor of Electrical Engineering at the Institute of Space Technology (IST), Pakistan for six years.
-At IST she successfully supervised one PhD thesis, four MS theses, and more than thirty undergraduate final year projects.
-She was also the founding director of 'Biosingal Processing and Computational Neuroscience (BiCoNeS)’ lab at IST.
-Sadia was also an Adjunct Research Associate for two years with the Turner Institute of Brain and Mental Health, Monash University, Australia.
+Dr. Shakil joined the Department of Biomedical Engineering at the Chinese University of Hong Kong (CUHK) as Research Assistant Professor in 2023.
+Before joining CUHK, she worked as a Senior Researcher with Cognitive and Neural Engineering (CANE) group at the Brno University of Technology, Czech Republic.
+Dr. Shakil also she worked as an Assistant Professor of Electrical Engineering at the Institute of Space Technology (IST), Pakistan for six years.
+At IST, she was also the founding director of 'Biosingal Processing and Computational Neuroscience (BiCoNeS)’ lab at IST under which she established significant national and international academic and research collaborations.
+Dr. Shakil was also an Adjunct Research Associate for two years with the Turner Institute of Brain and Mental Health at Monash University, Australia.

-Sadia has two master's degrees from Pakistan and one from USA.
-She did her PhD in Electrical and Computer Engineering from Georgia Institute of Technology, USA after securing Fulbright scholarship.
-Sadia did her postdoc from Rotman Research Institute, Baycrest Health Sciences, Canada after securing Schlumberger Faculty for the future fellowship.
-Her primary research areas are bio-signal processing and computational neuroscience with a focus on real-work applications.
-Her research is interdisciplinary encompassing various domains such as engineering, neuroscience, psychology, multimedia and computer science.
+Dr. Shakil has two master's degrees in Electronics and Computer Engineering from Pakistan and one in Electrical and Computer Engineering from USA.
+She did her PhD in Electrical and Computer Engineering from Georgia Institute of Technology, USA after securing Fulbright Scholarship award.
+Dr. Shakil did her postdoc from Rotman Research Institute, Baycrest Health Sciences, Canada after securing Schlumberger Faculty for the Future Fellowship award.
+Her primary research areas are computational neuroscience, neural engineering, AI, and bio-signal processing with a focus on their real-work applications in healthcare.
+Her research is highly inter- and multi-disciplinary encompassing various domains such as engineering, neuroscience, psychology, mathematics, statistics, multimedia, and computer science.

 Professional Education and Training